 Real change in society is a result of real change in individuals, and real change in individuals occurs when they repent from sin and cry out for the Lord Jesus Christ.
-That being the case, I invite you to refresh your understanding and conviction about how one most effectively changes a nation.
-With the increasing focus on the upcoming presidential election, it is all too easy to fall into the trap of thinking that politics are the source of ultimate cultural change.
-As important as the elections are, the believer should not forget what the Scriptures say about this subject.
+That being the case, I invite you to refresh your understanding and conviction about how a person can most effectively change a nation.
+Falling into the trap of thinking that politics is the source of ultimate cultural change is all too easy.
+As important as elections are, the believer should not forget what the Scriptures say about this subject.

 What follows are the three most important priorities—per the Bible—for you to practice in order to effectively change a nation.

 If believers are God’s agents of cultural change, then what must characterize believers—and especially believers holding public office—for God to use them powerfully and demonstrably to transform a nation?